openethereum/openethereum.github.io/Validator-Set-Tutorial-3.md

 Now that the needed contract is deployed, `Node0`, the only authority in the network has to agree to update its chain specification file to add the block from which the Validator Set contract will be used.

-## 1. Chose the hardfork block
+## 1. Choose the hardfork block

 Depending on how long the network has been up, you should choose an adequate hardfork block.
-In this example the chain is currently at around block #800.
+In this example, the chain is currently at around block #800.
 We will decide to perform the hardfork at block #900. **Note that the selected hardfork block has to be in the future**.

 Before this block is reached, update the `Validator-set-tutorial.json` chain spec file to add the hardfork block.
 It should look like:
 ```json